 Comparing changes

-Comparing changes in application artifacts allows you to quickly check differences between two versions of the same component or between two exported artifacts.
-This lets you:
+Comparing changes in application elements allows you to quickly check differences between two versions of the same component or between two exported items.
+This makes it possible to:

 • prepare components for migration or deployment.

-These features are available in the Difference and Compare artifactstabs located in the Overview module in Eximee Designer.
+These features are available in the tabs Difference and Compare artifacts, located in the module Overview in Eximee Designer.

-The Difference – comparing versions of the same artifact
+Tab Difference – comparison of versions of the same element

-Allows you to compare two versions of the same application artifact, e.g. a form, a script, or a composite component.
+It allows you to compare two versions of the same application element, e.g. a form, script, or composite component.

 How does it work?

-• The user selects an artifact (e.g. a form) from the list.
+• The user selects an element (e.g. a form) from the list.

-• Then they choose two versions: the “left” and the “right”.
+• Then they select two versions: the “left” and the “right”.

-• The system displays differences between the versions – these can be changes in content, code, structure, or properties.
+• The system presents the differences between the versions – these may be changes in content, code, structure, or properties.

 circle-info